unrelativity · framework

 Unrelativity

 Unrelativity is not the same as absolute.
 The absolute, by its etymology, is “loosed from” — yet it still positions itself against the relative and defines itself by contrast.
-This not-easy-to-see dependency makes the absolute still, in a certain sense, relative.
+This dependency, not easy to see, makes the absolute still, in a certain sense, relative.

 Unrelativity names something more radical: that which has no “other” to be relative to.
-This singularity disavows transcendence since it stands for Divine Unity.
+This singularity refutes transcendence since it stands for Divine Unity.

 Note: The event of transcendence (instanding) only applies to relative consciousness to gain the purity of unrelativity.